-How long is two days?
+How long is three days?
 After watching the latest Book of Mormon video on Alma the Younger, I think it’s a lot longer than I used to imagine.

 As I vicariously lived the experience of Alma the Younger suffering over guilt for his sins, then finally remembering the words of his father about Jesus Christ and having a very personal experience with Him in this video, it was a powerful reminder to me that even making the smallest effort to turn toward the Lord can bring us great peace and happiness, as He is always right there to help us along the way.